Autonomous Robot

 Overview

-A multi-award winning autonomous robot designed to play in GVSU’s robot socky competition.
-It won 1st place in the robot socky competition and later went on to receive the 1st Place Prize in the IEEE International Student Robotics Competition in Portland, OR.
+A multi-award-winning autonomous robot developed for GVSU’s Robot Sockey competition.
+The system achieved 1st place at GVSU and went on to win 1st Place at the IEEE International Student Robotics Competition (Portland, OR).

 View Detailed Report